mionick/SideShooterGame/README.md

 Things learned so far:
 ----------------------

-All c++ syntax that is use din the files.
+All c++ syntax that is used in the files.
 The seperation of header files for declaration and cpp files for definitions.
 The components of a game loop. (input, update, render) The idea of game states, and implementing them with a FSM.